Bicycles and In-Line Skates/Skateboards

 Campus procedures require that each group, club, organization or activity recognized by the College have a faculty or staff adviser.
 This person must be a full-time Gustavus employee who is present on campus (i.e., they must not be abroad or on sabbatical).
 A small number of organizations, due to their unique roles in the College community, have assigned advisers (usually members of the administrative staff).
 Faculty and staff members who are advisers perform this advisory role as part of their employment with the institution and are thus insured by the College’s liability insurance policies.

 The extent and nature of the advising role may vary according to the club or organization being advised.
 Generally, however, advisers have a number of duties and functions that they are normally called upon to perform, such as consulting with student leaders on programs, activities, and events; providing continuity and general knowledge of the College; counseling and advising individual students on co-curricular concerns; interpreting policies and procedures; and general oversight especially of the organization’s budget and finances.

 As a College employee, the adviser has a responsibility both to the institution and to the organization and should keep the best interests of each in mind.
 Actual participation in programs, activities, and events is not required but is highly encouraged as it can be mutually beneficial to the adviser and the organization.
 The adviser is expected to use his or her knowledge to inform the group, and to discourage illegal, damaging, or embarrassing behavior or incidents.
 Such incidents could subject both the adviser and the College to civil liability should injury result.
-Should an adviser become aware of such activity, it should be reported to the Director or Assistant Director of Student Activities or to the Office of the Dean of Students.
+Should an adviser become aware of such activity, it should be reported to the Director or Assistant Director of Campus Activities or to the Office of the Dean of Students.

 The presence and/or participation of a College adviser in no way relieves student organization members or leaders of their responsibility to act in accordance with standards of good citizenship and the law as well as with the policies and procedures of the College.